Kairotic/liveloom/paper/paper.md

 As a simple example of this, consider the weave structure shown in Fig. 1(a), known as a draft pattern.
 The central black-and-white grid shows the pattern of weft ups and downs represented as white and black squares respectively.
-For example, the first row shows that a weft thread going under one warp, over two warps, and repeat.
+For example, the first row shows a weft thread going under one warp, over two warps, and repeat.
 The second row shows a weft thread going under two warps, over one warp, and then repeating.

-There are also coloured squares at the top and bottom, showing the pattern of warp and weft colours respectively, in this case both alternating between green and blue.
+There are also coloured squares at the top and bottom, showing the pattern of warp and weft colours respectively, in this case both alternating between light green and dark blue.
 In order to find what colour will be visible, we look at the weave structure.
 For black squares, we know the warp colour is shown, so we follow the column up to find its colour, otherwise we follow the row the left. ^[In practice, there are other variables which change which colour thread is visible, for example if weft threads are tightly packed, warp threads are hidden completely.]
 From this we can see that where warp and weft meet with a matching colour (in this case, every other cell in a checkerboard pattern), the visible colour cannot be changed by the structure.
 This is analogous to the Moire effect seen by placing one net over another, with the visible result being the interference of the upper and lower structures.

 \centering